 Age 11: Understand advertising and online scams

-As kids start secondary school, they are more likely to have their own devices and start exploring social media, making age 11 the perfect age to start discussing advertising, online ads, influencer marketing and scams.
+As kids start middle school, they are more likely to have their own devices and start exploring social media, making age 11 the perfect age to start discussing advertising, online ads, influencer marketing and scams.
 Knowledge is power in this area, especially if you want to help your child avoid overspending and getting caught out by an online scam.

 Age 12: Smart shopping